 As an anti-spyware and anti-malware app, though, it's very good.
 The dashboard is user-friendly, there's protection not just from downloadable threats, but from dodgy links too, and you can use your mobile to scan your PC remotely, which is pretty clever.

 The paid-for Pro model has more security options - it has more robust download protection, offers data encryption includes a firewall - but the free version offers decent protection for most PC users.

 4. Ad-Aware Free Anti-Virus+

-All the anti-malware and anti-spyware essentials, but lacks phishing protection
+All the anti-malware and anti-spyware essentials you need, but lacking phishing protection

 Like many security software firms, Lavasoft offers its Ad-Aware Free Anti-Virus+ software in a free version in the hope you'll upgrade to its paid-for products - so it doesn't have some of the more advanced features you'd pay money for, such as phishing protection, parental controls and a digital file shredder.